brockross/dudel-fe/notes.md

   - this could be kinda cool to experiment with
 - use my own doodles for game art/theming?
 - dark theme?

+## scratchpad

+sample player sketchbook: [{doodle: JSON, artist: username}, {guess: string, author: username}, {doodle: JSON, artist: username}]

+- guess/prompt is submitted
+- server "gives" that data to "next" player (entry is pushed to sketchbook array of player next in the player list)
+- once this has happened for all players, the next round starts
+- server sends the .length-1 idx entry of each player's sketchbook to them (i.e., the entry they were "given" on the previous round)

+- player init worked well!
+Gameplay routing works, and players are successfully receiving their first random prompt
+- next is figuring out a game loop sort of construct. i.e., how to accomplish "when this state is reached in the game, do this"... feel like there are some distinct approaches, like setting up a while loop, or checking against state every time a client action is completed (e.g., in client submit fn, you increment submissionsCount and then check it against totalPlayers--if it's the final player to submit the "move on" code fires)